 The IRP includes a proposal for an approximately 215-mile, 500 kV transmission line referred to as the Cascade Crossing Transmission Project, or Cascade Crossing, that would help meet future electricity demand and improve regional grid reliability.
 The project would transmit power from new and existing energy resources in northeastern Oregon to the Company's service territory.
 PGE continues to work with other stakeholders in the region in planning the project and is actively engaged in the federal, state, and tribal permitting processes.
-Subject to obtaining all necessary approvals, the expected in-service date would be late 2016 or early 2017.
+Subject to obtaining all necessary approvals, the in-service date is not expected before 2017.